This Expert's Corner Article on 'Ten Life Lessons That Made Me A Sales Pro' is brought to you by Christopher L. Cumby -

 25 years ago, I figured out a magic formula that changed my life forever.
 It was called “Always be Caring” - the real ABCs of selling.
-If a salesperson wants to become great at what he does, he requires a shift in purpose.
-The question becomes not if he can sell more, but what value he can add for his prospects.
+If a salesperson wants to become great at what they do, they require a shift in purpose.
+The question becomes not if they can sell more, but what value you can add to your prospects.

 It took commitment, perseverance, and dedication to become successful in sales.
 But creativity was just as instrumental.
 The lessons I learned can be applied to anything else in life – from writing a book to running a marathon.
 My hope is that you can take what I learned and transform your sales dreams into a reality.